cinch-labs/cloudfront-distribution-action/README.md

 This is required if your deployment requires prefixing your Route53 zone with a subdomain.
 If you specify this, your SSL certificate will have a wildcard prefix.

+### `certificate-name`

+**Required**: `false`

+This is required if your deployment requires manually specifying a certificate name.
+Should not be needed in most cases.

+### `web-acl-id`

+**Required**: `false`

+The Web ACL ID - see https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-distributionconfig.html#cfn-cloudfront-distribution-distributionconfig-webaclid for full information on this parameter.

 ## Development

 Install the dependencies